-Dr. Martz spent his summer organizing the kickoff for the College of Business at Shepherd University.
+Dr. Martz spent Summer 2017 organizing the kickoff for the College of Business at Shepherd University.
 He was impressed with the community responses.
 He finished writing a paper with co-authors Vijay Raghavan and Morgan Shepherd.
 The paper – entitled “Comprehending Visualizations of Dense Rank Order Data: A Comparison of Alternate Presentation Formats” – reports on a comparison of the information communicated through different presentation formats like tables and 3-d charts.
 It is currently at press.

-For the Spring 2018 semester, Dr. Martz will recruit faculty, look for more activities, courses, events, to engage students, and continue teaching the Business Analytics course.
+In the Spring 2018 semester, Dr. Martz will recruit faculty, look for more activities, courses, events, to engage students, and continue teaching the Business Analytics course.

 Dr. Gordon DeMeritt: